Welcome to the final installment of our series on Electricity!

 This marks the end of our series on Electricity!

-These four blog posts have covered the concepts in Electricity that students tend to struggle with.
-I hope that through this series of blog posts, you have gained a better understanding of Electricity, and feel more confident now about tackling questions on Electricity!
+These four articles have covered the concepts in Electricity that students tend to struggle with.
+I hope that through this series of articles, you have gained a better understanding of Electricity, and feel more confident now about tackling questions on Electricity!